NuGet/NuGetDocs/NuGet.Docs/Create/Creating-and-Publishing-a-Package.md

 If the package is installed because it is a dependency of another package, the *readme.txt* file will not be opened.
 Only the *readme.txt* file of the package that the user is explicitly installing will be shown.

-This feature was added in NuGet 1.7.
+This feature was added in [NuGet 1.7] (/Release-Notes/NuGet-1.7).
 If the client is older than NuGet 1.7 the *readme.txt* file will be ignored.